Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Methodology

 \section{Methodology}

-Details of the proposed method are given in this section with five parts involved, which are the method overview, DP on graph edge, GCL with augmented graphs, global parameter update, and summary, respectively..
+Details of the proposed method are given in this section, which is separated into subsections addressing five topics: an overview of the method, DP on graph edges, GCL with augmented graphs, the global parameter update process, and a summary.
+The notation necessary for understanding the proposed methodology is listed in Table \ref{tab:notation} for reference.